svv232/Indianer-hacklu-2017/README.md

 [picture]

-The binary checks if "ndex.html" is in the HTTP request and if debug is not 0.
-If both are true, the debug value is displayed in
-If either are false, the system call occurs, but no exfiltration is possible.
+The binary checks if both "ndex.html" is in the HTTP request and if debug is not 0.
+If both are true, the debug value is displayed; If either are false, the system call occurs, but no exfiltration is possible.

 [picture]